Dev0psKing/Google-Cloud-Associate-Cloud-Engineer/README.md

 <p align="center">
 Associate Cloud Engineers deploy applications, monitor operations, and manage enterprise solutions.
 They use Google Cloud Console and the command-line interface to perform common platform-based tasks to maintain one or more deployed solutions that leverage Google-managed or self-managed services on Google Cloud.
 <br />
-Google Lab Hands On <a href = "https://github.com/Dev0psKing/Google-Cloud-Engineer-Challenge">LINKS</a>
+My Hands On <a href = "https://github.com/Dev0psKing/Google-Cloud-Engineer-Challenge">LINKS</a>
 | <a
 href = "https://www.cloudskillsboost.google/profile/badges">CLOUDSKILLBOOST</a> profile
 </p>